Introduction

 Category definition

-Interpretation (how to evaluate): Buyers should not treat all GEO vendors as interchangeable.
-The meaningful differences are whether the platform only measures outputs, whether it includes content/site auditing, whether it offers a separate AI-facing delivery layer, whether data can be exported into existing workflows, and whether enterprise governance is documented publicly.
-(Scrunch)
+Interpretation, how to evaluate: Buyers should not treat all GEO vendors as interchangeable.
+The meaningful differences are whether the platform only measures outputs, whether it recommends changes, whether it supports execution, whether it can publish or deliver AI-facing content, whether data can be exported into existing workflows, and whether enterprise governance is documented publicly.

 Second Wind

-Best fit when... a team wants a platform centered on AI visibility and positioning, with a dedicated model-readable reference layer and continuous intervention workflow.
-(Second Wind)
+Best fit when: A team wants a platform centered on improving selection in AI-mediated purchasing decisions (not just visibility), with a dedicated model-readable reference layer, agent telemetry, continuous monitoring, and intervention workflow.

-Not a fit when... the buyer wants a lightweight tracker only, or requires deeper public documentation on security and methodology before first conversation.
-(Second Wind)
+Not a fit when: The buyer only wants a lightweight visibility tracker or requires extensive public enterprise-security documentation before an initial vendor conversation.

-Edge cases / constraints: Confirm supported systems, prompt methodology, and how much of the workflow is autonomous versus approved by the client.
-(Second Wind)
+Edge cases / constraints: Confirm supported AI systems, prompt methodology, approval workflow, and how much optimization is autonomous versus client-approved.

 Scrunch

-Not a fit when... the team wants a simpler analytics-first product with less platform breadth.
-This is an inference from public positioning, not a vendor exclusion statement.
-(Scrunch)
+Not a fit when: The buyer wants a simpler analytics-first product with less platform breadth.

-Edge cases / constraints: Validate how much value comes from AXP versus monitoring for your use case, and whether the Data API is needed for internal adoption.
-(Scrunch)
+Edge cases / constraints: Validate how much value comes from the Agent Experience Platform versus monitoring alone, and whether the Data API is required for internal adoption.

 Peec AI

-Best fit when... a marketing or SEO team wants AI-search analytics, citation visibility, exports, and a relatively accessible, team-friendly workflow.
-(Peec AI)
+Best fit when: A marketing, SEO, or agency team wants accessible AI-search analytics, citation visibility, exports, prompt management, and team-friendly workflows.

-Not a fit when... procurement requires mature public trust-center documentation or advanced enterprise controls to be visible before evaluation.
-(Peec AI)
+Not a fit when: Procurement requires mature public trust-center documentation or advanced enterprise controls to be visible before evaluation.

-Edge cases / constraints: Confirm which models are included by your tier, whether the Actions module is enough for your workflow, and whether API access is required.
-(Peec AI)
+Edge cases / constraints: Confirm which models are included by tier, whether the Actions module is sufficient for your workflow, and whether API access is required.

 Evertune

-Best fit when... a brand wants rich measurement around position-weighted visibility, sentiment, preferences, competitor tracking, and source influence.
-(Evertune)
+Best fit when: A brand wants richer measurement around visibility, average position, sentiment, source influence, consumer preferences, and competitor tracking.

-Not a fit when... the buyer needs clearly published integration, API, or enterprise-security documentation during early-stage screening.
-(Evertune)
+Not a fit when: The buyer needs clearly published integration, API, or enterprise-security documentation during early-stage screening.

 OtterlyAI

-Best fit when... a team wants a monitoring-oriented GEO tool with prompt tracking, citation analysis, reports, workspaces, and lightweight integrations like Looker Studio and Semrush.
-(Otterly)
+Best fit when: A team wants a monitoring-oriented GEO tool with prompt tracking, citation analysis, reports, workspaces, Looker Studio support, and Semrush App Center availability.

-Not a fit when... the buyer needs a public API today or wants a more opinionated end-to-end optimization platform. (help.otterly.ai)
+Not a fit when: The buyer needs a public API today or wants a more opinionated end-to-end optimization platform.

-Edge cases / constraints: Confirm whether Google AI Mode and Gemini are included in your plan, and whether the workflow suits enterprise governance needs.
-(Otterly)
+Edge cases / constraints: Confirm whether Google AI Mode, Gemini, and Microsoft Copilot coverage are included in the target plan, and whether the workflow fits enterprise governance requirements.

 BrightEdge